joelparkerhenderson/ways-of-working/README.md

 Show the impact.

-Make it easy.

-Make it open and transparent.

-Create a regular system for feedback.

-Implement feedback culture as normal.

-Have a variety of feedback channels that work well for a variety of personalities.

-Foster both positive feedback and negative feedback.

-Explain measures behind decisions regarding feedback.

-Explain the benefits of feedback.

-Focus on transparency, so everyone understands how the feedback system works and its purpose.

-Talk explicitly with the team about the feedback culture you want to create.

-Create feedback norms for the team.

-Systematize mechanisms for giving feedback.

-Ensure you’re giving lots of positive feedback.

-Value relationship-building.

-Emphasize "What is going well" and "What could go better".
+### Feedback norms

+We aim to give lots of positive feedback; a good ratio is 5 positive interactions to 1 negative interaction, even in the midst of a conflict.

-We value increasing people's strengths over trying to fix people's weaknesses.
+We aim to increase people's strengths over trying to fix people's weaknesses.

+We aim for "What is going well" and also "What could go better".

+We aim to praise effort and also ability.

 ### Feedback values

 We value giving and receiving feedback, and we make these ongoing goals.

+We value positive complimentary feedback, and we also value constructive negative feedback.

 We value feedback being consistent, continous, and constructive.

-We value feedback that is timely, and comes early and often.
+We value feedback that comes early and often.

-We value positive complimentary feedback, and we also value constructive negative feedback.
+We value relationship-building.

+### Feedback safety

+To give and receive truly candid feedback, people must truly feel a sense of safety and trust.

+To create safety and trust, people must get to know each other, and talk about emotions.

+It's OK to say no to giving feedback or receiving feedback.

 ### Feedback using SMART